 Salaries and Benefits.
-The Department requests \$0.4 million more for salaries and benefits in the Bureau of Environmental Protection.
+The Department requested \$0.4 million more for salaries and benefits in the Bureau of Environmental Protection.
 The request is for 181.0 full-time equivalent positions, one less than enacted, which reflects the elimination of one vacant senior environmental position in the division of water resources at estimated savings of \$0.1 million.
 The request also includes \$0.5 million more to fully fund anticipated staffing costs for the remaining positions in the bureau.

 The Governor's recommendation is \$124,024 less than requested, including \$92,509 less from general revenues.
 This reflects \$40,958 in additional turnover savings and \$83,066 from statewide medical benefit savings.
+The Assembly concurred.

 Federal Grants.
-The Department requests \$810,256 more than enacted from federal funds to more accurately reflect the Department's anticipated award for seven grants in the Bureau of Environmental Protection.
+The Department requested \$810,256 more than enacted from federal funds to more accurately reflect the Department's anticipated award for seven grants in the Bureau of Environmental Protection.
 Changes include \$0.1 million more for water pollution control, \$0.2 million more for underground storage tank compliance activities, and \$0.3 million more for leaking underground storage tank programs which reflects that there are additional Environmental Protection Agency funds available for site clean-ups.

-The Governor recommends \$0.5 million more than requested primarily to reflect a \$448,333 Superfund National Priorities List grant from the Environmental Protection Agency, which became available after the Department submitted its request.
+The Governor recommended \$0.5 million more than requested primarily to reflect a \$448,333 Superfund National Priorities List grant from the Environmental Protection Agency, which became available after the Department submitted its request.
 The Department will use the funding to remediate hazardous material releases at Superfund National Priorities List sites, which are the sites posing the greatest threats to human health and the environment as ranked through a national process.
+The Assembly concurred.

 Brownfields.
-The Department requests \$50,000 more from federal funds for brownfields rehabilitation projects throughout the state.
+The Department requested \$50,000 more from federal funds for brownfields rehabilitation projects throughout the state.
 Properties classified as brownfields include any property that cannot be developed, expanded or reused due to the presence of an environmental hazard.
-The Department is requesting the additional funds to more accurately reflect its FY 2013 award.
-The Governor recommends funding essentially as requested, but shifts \$981 in medical benefit savings to miscellaneous operating expenses.
+The Department requested the additional funds to more accurately reflect its FY 2013 award.
+The Governor recommended funding essentially as requested, but shifted \$981 in medical benefit savings to miscellaneous operating expenses.
+He subsequently requested an amendment to add \$0.1 million to reflect the availability of additional funds for Brownfields assessment.
+The Assembly concurred.

 Oil Spill Prevention, Administration and Response Fund.
-The Department requests \$1.3 million or \$135,000 more than enacted from the Oil Spill Prevention, Administration, and Response fund, which is derived from a \$0.05 per barrel fee on petroleum products received at marine terminals in Rhode
+The Department requested \$1.3 million or \$135,000 more than enacted from the Oil Spill Prevention, Administration, and Response fund, which is derived from a \$0.05 per barrel fee on petroleum products received at marine terminals in Rhode Island.

-Island.
 The funding is used to promptly respond to, contain and remediate oil spills; maintain a state of emergency response readiness through responder training and equipment acquisition; and pay emergency loans to workers affected by a spill as well as damage compensation for legitimate claims that cannot otherwise be compensated by responsible parties or the federal government.
-The Department indicates that the requested increase is for vehicle expenses to better reflect the actual expenditures from the last two fiscal years.
-The Governor recommends funding essentially as requested, but shifts \$3,460 in medical benefit savings to miscellaneous operating expenses.
+The Department indicated that the requested increase is for vehicle expenses to better reflect the actual expenditures from the last two fiscal years.
+The Governor recommended funding essentially as requested, but shifted \$3,460 in medical benefit savings to miscellaneous operating expenses.
+The Assembly concurred.